-This blog is about the Death of a Biodynamics that Dr. Sutherland gave to us, his most precious transmission.
-Offering a living biodynamic session involves actual embodied contact with the whole-body breathing tides, and those tides also have to be experienced by the client.
-It is impossible for a client to realize living contact with the tides when you are telling them what they are experiencing during a session, or, you orient the nervous system, expect, orient to, and intend in the cranial wave, and work with the nervous system’s reaction to trauma.
+This blog is about the Death of a Biodynamics that Dr. Sutherland gave to us.
+Offering a living biodynamic session involves actual embodied contact with the whole-body breathing of primary respiration, which is also experienced by the client.
+It is impossible for a client to realize living contact with the tides when a practitioner is telling them what they are experiencing during a session, or, a practitioner orients the nervous system, expects, orients to, and intends in the cranial wave, and works with the nervous system’s reaction to trauma.

-Again, I want to reemphasize that this is not your fault: as a BCST practitioner, you were trained by BCST teachers inside a powerful consensual group field to ‘believe’ that tides exist without having actual contact with them because they use biodynamic terms like a mantra that do invoke virtual experiences of tides in the mind.
-BCST practitioners are trained to use simple words such as flow, shimmering, spraying up the midline, settling, stillness. mid-tide, long tide, Dynamic Stillness, etc. that "tell" the client what you think is happening in them during a session.
+Again, I want to reemphasize that this is not your fault as a BCST practitioner: you were trained by BCST teachers.
+Inside this powerful consensual group field you were led to ‘believe’ that tides exist without having an actual embodied contact with them because the BCST teachers use biodynamic terms like a mantra that invoke virtual experiences of tides in the mind.
+BCST practitioners are trained to use words such as flow, shimmering, spraying up the midline, settling, stillness. mid-tide, long tide, Dynamic Stillness, etc. that "tell" the client what you think is happening in them during a session.

 For example, a BCST practitioner may tell their client, “Shimmering light is spraying up your midline.”
 And perhaps that is supposed to mean that long tide is present.
 Or, “waves of mid-tide are moving to and fro in you.”
 This is supposed to indicate fluid tide.
 “There is a settling in you, would you like to take a pause and drop into stillness?”
 So a practitioner makes suggestions to their clients.

-Even though the misuse of mantric phrases and suggestions to a client can mesmerize them, a mental belief is not an indicator of the living presence of tides, or of Dynamic Stillness, not in the least.
-Characterizing an actual body-felt tidal realization of the tides is more complex than naming it using mantric words like the fluid tide, the long tide, Dynamic Stillness, spraying, shimmering, settling, stillness, etc.
+Even though the misuse of mantric phrases and suggestions to a client can mesmerize them, it is a mental belief that is not an indicator of the living presence of tides, or of Dynamic Stillness.
+Characterizing an actual body-felt tidal realization of the tides is more complex than naming it by using mantric words like the fluid tide, the long tide, Dynamic Stillness, spraying, shimmering, settling, stillness, pause, etc.

-Let’s characterize some of the aspects if you are having an actual embodied experience of tides that must be present.
+Let’s characterize some of the aspects you experience if you are having an actual embodied contact with the tides.

 When a living whole-body breathing tide is actually present in your body, it is so powerful that you are left without any doubt.
 Why no doubt?
 Because actual contact with a tide as a living presence alchemically transmutes and expands your consciousness.

-The living presence of fluid tide can only be considered possible if several aspects arise at the same time.
-The long tide may be confirmed as a living presence if the aspects of fluid tide are present and you also realize a shift in your consciousness from personal to the transpersonal (See Stillness fluid tide, long tide, Dynamic Stillness, and Pure Breath of Love in Chapters 6-9).
+The living presence of fluid tide can only be considered to be present if several aspects arise at the same time.
+The long tide may be confirmed as a living presence if aspects of fluid tide are present and you also realize a shift in your consciousness from personal to transpersonal (See STILLNESS, fluid tide, long tide, Dynamic Stillness, and Pure Breath of Love in Chapters 6-9).

 You have to sense all the indicators of a tide simultaneously before assuming that a tide may be present.
-Otherwise, it is a figment of your imagination concocted by the thinking mind; and this fantasy is amplified in a consensual group field as I noted in Stillness on page 41 in the class I took in Maui with Franklyn Sills.
+Otherwise, it is a figment of your imagination concocted by the thinking brain, and this fantasy is amplified in a consensual group field, as I noted in STILLNESS on page 41 in the class I took in Maui with Franklyn Sills.

-I’ve heard BCST students boast, “Oh, so and so (insert a teacher’s name), now teaches from the long tide.”
-That is preposterous.
-No one can teach from the long tide.
-Who told the student that?
+I’ve heard BCST students say, “Oh, so and so (insert a teacher’s name), teaches from the long tide.”
+That is preposterous!
+No one can teach from the long tide by will it into existence, the Breath of Life, the Divine Feminine is not subject to our will.
+And who told the student that?

 Below are factors that must be present simultaneously before you can consider the presence of a living whole-body tidal expression of the Breath of Life.

-Conditions to be met before verifying that a particular tide ‘may’ be present:
+Conditions to be Met before Verifying a Tide ‘may’ be Present:

-* The degree of depth and inclusiveness of stillness starts inside the whole body.
+* The degree of depth and inclusiveness of stillness inside your whole body.

-* Stillness expands from whole body, to global, to infinite, or all of them at once.
+* Stillness expands from whole body, to global, to infinite, to all of them at once.

-* A particular tide expresses out of a specific matching depth of stillness.
+* A particular tide expresses out of a specific depth of stillness.